aryan68125/neovim-config-lua/README.md

 - p : To paste a file in a neotree
 - d : To delete a file in neotree
 - m : Its used mark files that you are currently working on and helps you distinguish and identify the files that are currently important to you.
+- <space> + c + h : This opens up the cheatsheet for all the shortcuts that neovim nvchad installation has to offer

 ### Copy and paste shortcuts in neovim
 #### copy paste using internal registers